dwvshell/Oil-Spill-Recovery/README.md

 Account Management: Add or remove user accounts, change account settings, and manage sign-in options.
 System-Level Options: Configure display settings, notifications, power options, manage list of installed apps and more.
 Privacy & security management: configure your privacy preferences such as location, collection of diagnostic data etc. Fine-tune which individual apps and services can access device capabilities by turning them on or off.
 For more information about data collection in Windows, see Data collection summary for Windows.
 This statement discusses Windows 10 and Windows 11 and references to Windows in this section relate to those product versions.
-Earlier versions of Windows (including Windows Vista, Windows 7, Windows 8, and Windows 8.1) are subject to their own privacy statements.
+Earlier versions of Windows (including Windows Vista, Windows 7, Windows 8, and Windows 8.1) are subject to their own privacy statements

-Learn more
-Back to top

 Entertainment and related services
 Entertainment and Related Services power rich experiences and enable you to access a variety of content, applications and games.

-Learn more
-Back to top

- Back To Top
 Your Privacy Choices
 Consumer Health Privacy
 Contact Microsoft